 What is the Total Amount of Money You Spend Each Month?

-This question helps visa officers understand your financial stability and disposable income.
+This question helps visa officers understand your financial stability.
 Your monthly expenditure should be significantly less than your monthly income, showing you have surplus funds for travel without financial hardship.

 Sample Budget Breakdown for UK Visa Application